 Anyone may use informal procedures to report and resolve complaints of sexual harassment.
 Informal complaints of sexual harassment of students shall be reported to the building principal or designee.
 The building principal or designee will be responsible for investigation and resolution of informal complaints.
 The building principal or designee may seek assistance or guidance from the district's Title IX/Civil Rights Compliance Officer.
-The building principal or designee must notify the complainant of the right to file a formal complaint.
+The building principal or designee must provide the complainant with a copy of the district's Policy 3205 and Procedure 3205P, and notify the complainant of the right to file a formal complaint under that policy and procedure.
 The notice shall be provided in a language the complainant can understand, which may require language assistance for complainants with limited-English proficiency, in accordance with Title VI of the Civil Rights Act of 1964.

 During the course of the informal complaint process, the district will take prompt and effective steps reasonably calculated to end any harassment and to correct any discriminatory effects on the complainant.
 If an investigation is needed to determine what occurred, the district will take interim measures to protect the complainant before the final outcome of the district's investigation (e.g., allowing the complainant to change academic or extracurricular activities or break times to avoid contact with the alleged aggressor).
-Informal remedies may include:
+Informal remedies may include, but is not limited to:

-• An opportunity for the complainant to explain to the alleged harasser that the conduct is unwelcome, offensive or inappropriate, either in writing or face-to-face;

-- A statement from a staff member to the alleged harasser that the alleged conduct is not appropriate and could lead to discipline if proven or repeated;

-- A general public statement from an administrator in a building reviewing the district sexual harassment policy without identifying the complainant;

-- Developing a safety plan;

-- Separating students; or

-- Providing staff and/or student training.
+- An opportunity for the complainant to explain to the alleged harasser that the conduct is unwelcome, offensive or inappropriate, either in writing or face-to-face; - A statement from a staff member to the alleged harasser that the alleged conduct is not appropriate and could lead to discipline if proven or repeated; - A general public statement from an administrator in a building reviewing the district sexual harassment policy without identifying the complainant; - Developing a safety plan; - Separating students; or - Providing staff and/or student training.